machine-learning-and-security/machine-learning-and-security.github.io/cfp.md

 on this type of submissions.
 In the submission site, please use the **Keyword** field to provide the information on the venue where the submission was originally published.

-We have two rounds of rolling deadlines:
+We have two rounds of rolling deadlines (Anywhere On Earch):
 + **Round 1**: deadline for submission **October 22nd, 2017**; notification **November 3rd, 2017**
 + **Round 2**: deadline for submission **November 3rd, 2017**; notification **November 17th, 2017**